forgiveness in Matthew’s Gospel

 What things in your life that are in danger of causing wrong would you like to cast out and send away?

-related topics: condemn; forgiveness; healing; sin
+related topics: condemn; forgivenesshealing; sin

-you also may like our two-part study of the prophets
+you also may like our free year-long study of Scripture & the Rosary (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.